panayiotis/containers/postgis/README.md

-# PostgreSQL 9.4 with PostGIS extensions
+# PostgreSQL 9.4 with PostGIS extensions - UNMAINTAINED

+*currently unmaintained container*

 ### Build info
 This image is based on Centos 7